PDM4AR/exercises/docs/02-graphsearch.md

 Ex: The current queue is `Q = [0]`, if nodes to be added in DFS fashion are `{2, 1}` then the new queue will be `Q = [1, 2, 0]`.
 If a successor of the expanded node is already in the queue, it should not be added newly.
 I.e., given `Q = [0]`, with successors `{2, 1, 0}` then the new queue will be `Q = [1, 2, 0]`.

+### Wavefront Planning

 In the second part of the exercise, you will explore Wavefront Planning.
-Wavefront Planning applies Breadth-First Search (BFS) to a planning problem.
+Wavefront Planning applies BFS to a planning problem.
 Starting from the goal, BFS explores the graph and assigns each node a cost equal to the minimum number of moves required to reach the goal.
 The resulting cost-to-go map can then be reused to extract shortest paths from multiple starting positions.

 Consider for example a warehouse robot that must reach a fixed drop-off point but may begin at any free location.
 Instead of performing a separate graph search for every possible starting position, the Wavefront Planner computes the cost-to-go map once and uses it to efficiently generate a path from any start node.
 You are asked to implement two additional methods: `compute_cost_to_go` and `extract_path`.